Leading members of Social Democrats, USA: UFT President after Shanker

-Feldman was known for being a quiet yet very effective leader of the UFT.
+Feldman was known for being a quietly effective leader of the UFT.
 She fought school system chancellors and mayors both, winning significantly higher wages and benefits as well as improved working conditions for her members.
-She lobbied so fiercely for Bernard Gifford as New York City schools chancellor that Robert F. Wagner Jr., President of the New York City Board of Education, threatened to resign unless Feldman backed off and he was given a free hand.
+She lobbied fiercely for Bernard Gifford as New York City schools chancellor that Robert F. Wagner Jr., President of the New York City Board of Education, threatened to resign unless Feldman backed off and he was given a free hand.

 She was instrumental in helping David Dinkins win election as mayor of New York in 1989 by using union members and resources to build a winning electoral coalition of black and white voters.
 However, once mayor Dinkins stalled on signing a new contract with the teachers' union and Feldman rarely criticized Dinkins publicly for his actions, but she kept the UFT out of Dinkins' 1993 re-election.
 Dinkins lost in a tight race to Rudy Giuliani.

 American Federation of Teachers

 Feldman had been elected an AFT vice president in 1974, serving on the national union's executive council and the executive council's executive committee.

 After Shanker died in February 1997, Feldman won election as the AFT President in July 1998, becoming the union's first female president since 1930.
 Feldman re-emphasized the AFT's commitment to educational issues.
 She also renewed the union's focus on organizing: During her tenure, the AFT grew by more than 160,000 new members (about 17 percent).
-With Feldman as President, in 2002 AFT delegates approved a four-point plan: 1) building a "culture of organizing" throughout the union, 2) enhancing the union's political advocacy efforts, 3) engaging in a series of publicity, legislative, funding and political campaigns to strengthen the institutions in which AFT members work; and 4) recommitting the AFT to fostering democratic education and human rights at home and abroad.
+With Feldman as president, in 2002 AFT delegates approved a four-point plan: 1) building a "culture of organizing" throughout the union, 2) enhancing the union's political advocacy efforts, 3) engaging in a series of publicity, legislative, funding and political campaigns to strengthen the institutions in which AFT members work; and 4) recommitting the AFT to fostering democratic education and human rights at home and abroad.
 Feldman moved quickly to ensure that the plan was implemented.

 In May 1997, Feldman was elected to the AFL–CIO executive council and appointed to the executive council's executive committee.
 During her tenure at the head of the AFT, Feldman also served as a vice president of Education International and was a board member of the International Rescue Committee and Freedom House.

 Feldman died in 2005 at the age 65.